Konthoujam Tampha Lairembi: Mythology

 Up in heaven, Tampha saw the smoke rising from her native place.
 She knew it was for a funeral.
 She worried about her people.
 Perhaps someone had died even though Salailen had promised to keep them safe from disease.
 She asked Salailen about his promises.
 Salailen told her that the funeral was only for a dog.
 She did not believe him and wanted to see her parents.
 Reluctantly, Salailen allowed her to meet people under some conditions.
 She should leave only after their son Khoriphaba had gone to sleep and should come back before he woke up.
 Also, she should not consume any earthly foods or drinks.
 Then, he placed a golden ladder (or golden stairs in another version) for her to climb down.
 She landed on the Thangjing Hill and then went to Konthoujam, her native land.
 She met her near and dear ones.
 Her mother offered Tampha delicious foods.

 Tampha did not accept her mother's offers.
 However, her mother caught hold of her and tried to force her to eat.
 Tampha told her mother of the conditions with which she was leaving heaven to meet them on earth.
 Then, her mother arranged a shade with seven layers of false ceiling, enclosed by seven layers of drapery.
 Her plan was to block the vision of Salailen from above.
 Inside the shades, she served out delicious food for Tampha.
 Poor Tampha was compelled to eat what her mother had so lovingly prepared for her.
 But Salailen saw it happen even through the drapes.
 As Tampha started eating, Salailen proclaimed from heaven that she could not come back to his abode.
 He spat a blob of spit on her hand (or on her food in another version).
 The golden ladder (or golden stairs in another version) was also lifted up.
 Poor Tampha was abandoned from heaven.
 Salailen also took back his promises of immortality and immunity to disease.

 Later, she lived in the outskirts of Konthoujam.
 Since then, she came to be known as Konthoujam Tampha Lairembi.

+In ancient texts

+In an ancient Meitei language text Konthoucham Nongkalol, there is an account of how a mortal earthly lady Chingphulon Konthousu (birth name of goddess Konthoujam Tampha) turned into an immortal divine heavenly lady after her marriage with Salailen, the ruler of heaven.

+In the text, in an episode of the story during which Konthoujam Tampha went down to earth and met her parents, her mother told her the following:

+By saying so, her mother gently and persistently persuade her (Konthoujam Tampha) to take dinner prepared by them (her family members).